babrar/knowledge-base/notes/snowflake/Snowflake Tutorial Notes.md

 This type of data is labelled as `VARIANT` datatype in Snowflake.
 Common data semi-structured data formats are JSON, XML, Parquet.

-Supported semi-structured data formates (see [here](https://docs.snowflake.com/en/user-guide/semistructured-intro.html)) can be loaded into Snowflake.
+Supported semi-structured data formats (see [here](https://docs.snowflake.com/en/user-guide/semistructured-intro.html)) can be loaded into Snowflake.
 Each outermost entry will be placed in a new row in the database (given that we strip the outermost container using the `STRIP_OUTER_ELEMENT` property).

 ### XML
-Lesson 10 covers extensively on how to extact values out of nested fields and tags.
+Lesson 10 covers extensively on how to extract values out of nested fields and tags.
 This way, we can make semi-structured query-able.
 Some common symbols for the use case are "$" - Field value and "@" - Attribute value.
 Example:
 ```sql
 SELECT
 raw_author:"@AUTHOR_UID" as AUTHOR_ID